 In this instance, you still have to weigh up whether or not the cert ultimately serves your purpose.
 A hard cert doesn’t necessarily mean the right cert for you.
 But it certainly is a mark of quality and thus, value.

 With that being said, I’ve compiled a ranked list of the best PT certifications based on cost.
 I’ve selected these based on the fact that I’ve recognized them as valuable in all other important aspects, so now we will just break down the cost.
+Take a look at my article on the easiest personal trainer certifications.

 Personal Trainer Certification Cost Ranking: Top 10